microsoft/vscode-edge-devtools/CONTRIBUTING.md

   * Set the `EDGE_CHROMIUM_PATH` environment variable to `[PATH_TO_EXTENSION]\vscode-edge-devtools\scripts\out\edge\src` and the `EDGE_CHROMIUM_OUT_DIR` environment variable to `Release`
     * Check the `download-edge` script output for the command line to set the environment variables for the session
       * Note the command will only set the environment variable for the current session
-  * If this step fails or if you want to use a different version of the Edge DevTools, look at the [Legacy Source File Setup](#legacy-source-file-setup)
+  * If this step fails or if you want to use a different version of the Edge DevTools, look at the [Using Different Edge Versions](#using-different-edge-versions)
 * Run `npm run build` or `npm run watch` in '/vscode-edge-devtools'
 * Open the directory in VSCode
 * Select `Launch Extension` debug configuration